ahmadfaraz84/arive-api/README.md

       * IsEmpty.ts: Function to test whether an object/string is empty/null/undefined.
       * logger.ts: A middleware function for logging HTTP requests.
       * Validator.ts: Class which provides methods for validation of payloads coming from front end.
- - public
       * swagger.json: I have used swagger.json for API documentation.
 Added only a few API endpoints because it was a manual job and was costing so much time.
 It could have been managed dynamically but, to be honest I have used it for the first time hence used swagger.json

 ### Comments